Seasonal Hazards for Pugs

 Incidents of poisoning from spring bulbs are most likely to occur from dogs eating the bulbs in spring when they begin to flower and autumn when they are planted.

-However, if you suspect your dog might have ingested anything that is appearing to make them ill, contact your vet immediately.
+If you suspect your dog might have ingested anything that is appearing to make them ill, contact your Vet immediately.

 For more information, please see: Poisons | Dog health | The Kennel Club